 Retirement homes in Ottawa are designed for the unique health needs and living style of seniors.
 The most common type of retirement homes in Ottawa and its surrounding area (including Kanata, Nepean, and Gloucester) are independent living and assisted living communities, on the more active side of the spectrum of care, (see image below).

-Many Ottawa retirement communities offer both independent and assisted living services in their residence to allow for a continuum of care.
+Many Ottawa retirement communities offer both independent and assisted living services in residence to allow for a continuum of care.
 Active, healthy seniors can choose an independent living suite and take advantage of the full dining, light cleaning and other services offered.
 For seniors with greater health demands an assisted living suite provides access to a greater level of medical care and staff time for health and other personal needs.

 The advantage of choosing a retirement home that offers both independent and assisted living is that through this continuum of care seniors can remain within the community that is familiar and comfortable to them.
 They also continue to rely on the support of staff, friends and peers as their health demands change.